acaizu00/about-me-/README.md

 byi:

-- feel free to call me swanne!
+- feel free to call me swanne! feminine pronouns only.

 - i'm not much of a talker at first. but after i get to know you i'll certainly be a chatterbox.

 - usually afk, whispers are a must. if i'm not answering your interactions outside of whisper i'm not ignoring, i'm just afk 😅

-- all my interactions are always platonic!
+- cuddles/kisses/boops are welcome! unless i'm already sitting with friends just ask :)

-- cuddles/kisses/boops are okay!
+- do not sexualize me please.

 dni: